artursuchocki/self-driving-cars-_traffic_signs_classification/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 The implementation shown in the [LeNet-5](http://yann.lecun.com/exdb/lenet/) seemed like a solid starting point, becouse it does good job in digits recognitions.

 * What were some problems with the initial architecture?

 Model was overfitting the data so I had to add some kind of regularization.

 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+T

 I've added a dropout regularization with keep_prob=0.5 in third and fourth layer as well as L2 regularization during computing loss value.

 * Which parameters were tuned?
-How were they adjusted and why?

 I've plotted many times loss over epochs to see whether my learning rate is too big (curve decreases rapidly but then it descreases very slowly) or is too small (curve decreases very slowly over all epochs).
 The same method I used to tune up L2_param

 * What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?

 CNN does a great job in images recognition becouse of their spatial reduction via striding property.

 ### Test a Model on New Images

-#### 1. Choose ten German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are ten German traffic signs that I found on the web:
+#### 1. Here are ten German traffic signs that I found on the web:

 ![alt text][image2]

-The first image might be difficult to classify because ...
+The images might be difficult to classify because six of them dont' exist in trainng data:

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+* Dead end (No through passing)
+* End of minimum zone (End of 30 km/h minimum speed requirement)
+* Falling stones (Possible falling or fallen rocks)
+* Gas_station (Petrol station with Unleaded fuel)
+* Max width allowed (Width limit (including wing mirrors))
+* No stopping

+but I wanted to check how my model will behave in that scenario.

-Here are the results of the prediction:
+#### 2.Here are the results of the prediction:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|